kaidawe/documentation/Guides/QuickStart.md

 });
 ```

-## Making a upload request
+## Making an upload request

 Now that you have your IdToken you can proceed with any of our API calls.
-To start though we will cover the upload-model endpoint that allows you to submit a model to be scanned by our services.
+To start though we will cover the [upload-model endpoint](https://www.app.secur3d.ai/documentation/API/model-function/upload-model) that allows you to submit a model to be scanned by our services.

 This function is separated into 2 parts.
 The first is the request for a presigned-url.
 The following is an example of how to make this request.